Uwami-Mgxekwa/student-portal/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any bug fixes, feature requests, or improvements.
-[You can add specific guidelines for contributing if you have any.]

 ## Contact